Video games have lots of powerups. Some make you stronger. Some make you faster. And some make you get stronger faster.

 - Fire Emblem: The series has a few:

 - Some of the best buildings and Wonders in Civilization are ones that let you build faster, such as Waterwheel.

 - Kingdom of Loathing has equipment and buffs that increase stat gains, and monster level (thereby increasing stat gains).

 - Some Shin Megami Tensei series games, including Persona 3 and Persona 4, include the "Growth" line of abilities that allow your demons and personas to earn experience even when they're not used in a fight, effectively multiplying your experience gain across your whole summoning repertoire.

 - Similarly, Digital Devil Saga has abilities that increase the Atma Points you gain, share AP across party members, and share partial or full experience with inactive party members.

 - Also from Persona 4 Some Arcana Chance effects fall under this category (e.g. guaranteed Player Advantage for a limited time) However, there is a risk of the card coming up upside-down instead, which will end up changing the beneficial effect to a bad one.

 - The Idle Game Zombidle features the Son of the Lich skill.
 It doubles the effect of every other active skill, meaning that Blackest of Plagues always causes you to critical hit instead of giving an extra 50% chance, King's Presence triples damage dealt instead of doubling it, and so on and so forth.

-- A non-video game (but RPG-Mechanics Verse) example: In Is It Wrong to Try to Pick Up Girls in a Dungeon?, Bell's "Realis Pharse" Skill allows him to Stat Grind at a faster rate.
+- In the RPG-Mechanics Verse Is It Wrong to Try to Pick Up Girls in a Dungeon?, Bell's "Realis Pharse" Skill allows him to Stat Grind at a faster rate.